This article offers advice regarding troubleshooting OAuth 2 SSO connections.

 Leg 3: Vanilla requests an access token and user profile

-Misconfiguring the OAuth2 Addon in the Dashboard could be the source of some errors.
-If, when trying to log in, you encounter a form with an error message that says 'UniqueID was not found' this means either your authentication provider did not send a uniqueID or you have not mapped your forum to find it.
-For more information on how to map your response to our system please see: Mapping User Profile Values.
+Misconfiguring the OAuth2 addon in the Dashboard could be the source of some errors.
+If, when trying to log in, you encounter a form with an error message that says "UniqueID was not found," this means either your authentication provider did not send a UniqueID or you have not mapped your community to find it.
+For more information on how to map your response to our system, see Mapping User Profile Values.

 The next section lists common error messages and what they mean.

 If you have Event Logging enabled (contact Vanilla Support if you don't), you can inspect logged events such as errors and responses that occur during the SSO process.
 In the Dashboard, navigate to Settings > Technical > Event Log and filter on "sso_logging" to see all the OAuth2 events.

 Below are some of the error messages you may see when your OAuth integration is misconfigured or your server does not behave in a standard way.

 - Most likely, there is no connection data sent in the connection response.
 Your user has somehow been redirected to or landed on the

 /entry/connect/oauth2 page outside of the OAuth2 SSO workflow.
 This page is always looking for a connection response, and when it doesn't find one, it reports the first error: UniqueID is required.
 This is most likely the case if it's prompting you for Email and Username and Password.

 - The name of the UniqueID is not correctly mapped in your OAuth2 addon in the Dashboard.

 - Your server either did not send a unique ID (ssoID, or often the userID for the user on your system) with the connection request.